 An interesting point was made in a recent ClickZ article, which quoted Danielle Levitas, senior vice president of research and analysis for App Annie:

 “Part of the reason Google is providing deep linking is to give developers another way to be discovered outside of the app store.
-SEO is still critical, but you’ve also got to think about ASO [App Search Optimization], which has to do with keywords for discoverability, how an app is described, and even its reviews.
+SEO is still critical, but you’ve also got to think about ASO [App Search Optimisation], which has to do with keywords for discoverability, how an app is described, and even its reviews.
 But Now on Tap actually makes mobile and the app experiences easier for brands to execute because they can think about discoverability as a continuum as opposed to these two very disparate platforms.”

 Google says Now on Tap another way to get apps in front of users at the right moment.
 If you have an app with content that people need to see, well, that applies to you.
 Luckily, beyond app indexing, there’s nothing else you really have to do to be integrated with Now on Tap.
 Just have your app indexed by Google.

-As we talked about in another article on this topic, while optimizing for Google via app indexing is one thing, businesses will also need to market their actual apps in other ways to drive app installs.
+As we talked about in another article on this topic, while optimising for Google via app indexing is one thing, businesses will also need to market their actual apps in other ways to drive app installs.
 The more people who have your app installed, the more chances they’ll have to actually see the content within via Now on Tap.
 As the Clickz article points out, a lot of downloaded apps are rarely opened, and Now on Tap could be just what those apps need to get more engagement from the users who downloaded them in the first place.

 In other words, if you’ve found app creation to be a waste of time in the past because you didn’t think people would really use your app, this means that people may actually use it more, provided that you can convince them of its usefulness enough in the first place to get then to download it.